 Hydrocodone can be a dangerous drug to abuse by itself, but even more so when mixed with other substances, such as party drugs like meth or MDMA.
-In fact, by itself hydrocodone can cause any of the following problems:

 - Difficulty breathing